Description

 method, you need to have an instance of a Collider

 object.
-You can then call this method with a Vector3
+You can then call this method by passing a Vector3

 Example